Can High-Resolution Ultrasound Identify Which Filler Is Causing Inflammation?

 Hyaluronic Acid (HA)

 Typical appearance: Hypoechoic to anechoic round or oval deposits with usually clear boundaries.
-Non-encapsulated HA appears as a dark "bubble" on ultrasound.
+Non-encapsulated HA (Hyaluronic Acid — sugar molecule naturally in skin, holds water) appears as a dark "bubble" on ultrasound.

 Changes over time: Fresh injection shows uniform hypoechogenicity with clear borders.
 After months, heterogeneous echogenicity may appear.
 After years, residual fragments present as irregular hypoechoic areas possibly surrounded by hyperechoic capsule.